-The school may choose to impose a sanction or punishment on the alleged perpetrator following an incident of child on child abuse.
+The school may choose to impose a sanction or punishment on the alleged perpetrator following an incident of peer on peer abuse.
 In this case, we will follow the school Relationship (Behaviour) Policy in determining the level and severity of sanction.